 September Fun in Nevada

 Want to ride in a hot air balloon, watch a camel race, or visit a small-town harvest festival?
 September in Nevada offers all this, and a lot more.
-Here are just a few of the many family-friendly activities you can enjoy in Nevada this September.
+Here are just a few of the many family-friendly activities you can enjoy in Nevada in September 2018.

 The Great Reno Balloon Race—the largest free hot-air balloon event in the world—has grown from 20 balloons in 1982 to more than 100 balloons of all shapes and sizes lifting off from Rancho San Rafael Regional Park.
 Special balloons are shaped like an Angry Bird, a pirate ship, a hummingbird, the Liberty Bell, Smokey Bear, and many more.
 An average of 125,000 people attend the event each year.